If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 You may need your doctor's one-on-one support now, or sometime in the future.
 It's comforting to know you can always talk openly and honestly about your physical and mental health with your GP.

-Find out about counselling and support services now.
-You can access them any time if you're feeling down or having a hard time coping.
+Counselling and support services can help if you're feeling down or having a hard time coping.

-Improving and maintaining good financial health can help us cope with the rising cost of living, avoid financial stress, and achieve important financial goals.
-Here are some helpful steps to take to improve your financial wellbeing.
+Improving and maintaining good financial health can help you cope with the rising cost of living, avoid financial stress, and achieve important financial goals.
+These are some helpful steps to improve your financial wellbeing.

 Work out how much money is coming in and, how much you're spending.
 This can help you take charge of your situation.